-On September 25, 2012, Senate Bill 1191 was signed into law by Governor Jerry Brown, which added Section 2924.85 to the California Civil Code.
-This law requires that certain landlords who receive an unrescinded Notice of Default (the first step in the California nonjudicial foreclosure process) provide written notification of the foreclosure to any prospective tenant before a lease or monthly rental agreement is signed.
-Prior to the enactment of this law, landlords were not required to disclose to prospective tenants that the property they were planning to rent was subject to a foreclosure action.
+On September 25, 2012, Senate Bill 1191 was signed into law by then Governor Jerry Brown, which added Section 2924.85 to the California Civil Code.
+This law required that certain landlords who received a Notice of Default—the first step in the California nonjudicial foreclosure process—provide written notification of the foreclosure to any prospective tenant before a lease or monthly rental agreement was signed.

-If a landlord has received a Notice of Default that has not been rescinded, that landlord must provide notification of the foreclosure to prospective tenants, but only if the property that is being offered for rent is:
+Under Section 2924.85, if a landlord received a Notice of Default, that landlord had to provide notification of the foreclosure to prospective tenants, but only if the property that was being offered for rent was:

-Because of these restrictions, there are some situations where the landlord does not have to provide this notification.
-For example, a landlord who owns a large apartment complex does not need to let potential tenants know that a foreclosure is happening.
-The reasoning behind excluding large properties is that these properties are likely to continue to be operated as rentals, even after foreclosure.
-A single-family home or small property, however, can quite likely be allowed by a purchaser at foreclosure (particularly a bank) to go out of the rental business, though some restrictions apply (see below).
+Because of these restrictions, there are some situations where the landlord didn't have to provide this notification.
+For example, a landlord who owned a large apartment complex didn't need to let potential tenants know that a foreclosure was happening.
+The reasoning behind excluding large properties was that those properties were likely to continue to be operated as rentals, even after foreclosure.
+A single-family home or small property, though, might not remain a rental after a foreclosure.

-Existing tenants who are concerned about the possibility of a foreclosure can take steps to see that they receive even more notice.
-Tenants can go to the county recorder’s office and file a form that tells the clerk to notify them as soon as a Notice of Default has been filed by the lending institution.
-This notice must be recorded at least three months before a Notice of Sale is sent.
-(California Civil Code Section 2924b.)
+Existing tenants who are concerned about the possibility of a foreclosure can take steps to ensure that they receive even more notice.
+Tenants can go to the county recorder’s office and file a form that tells the clerk to notify them that a Notice of Default has been filed by the lending institution.
+People who request notification of the Notice of Default will also get a mailed notice about the sale.
+(Cal.
+Civ.
+Code § 2924b).

-Learning of a notice of default alerts tenants that a foreclosure sale is possible, though not for at least 110 days.
-If they have a rental agreement, they may choose to give notice and move.
-If they have a lease that expires soon, they may decide not to renew it.
+Learning of a Notice of Default alerts tenants that a foreclosure sale is possible, though not for at least 110 days.
+If they have a month-to-month rental agreement, they might choose to give notice and move.
+If they have a lease that expires soon, they might decide not to renew it.